Carath/TeXdrawer/README.md

 python3 server.py
 ```

 The frontend is then reachable at ``` http://localhost:5050/app ```.
-Note that it cannot work offline as of now, for it needs to download external resources (e.g JQuery, MathJAx).
+Note that it cannot work offline as of now, for it needs to download external resources (e.g JQuery, MathJax).

 #### hwrt